What is the best piano for a beginner?

 1) Digital EZ rental

-Offers flexibility for folks not ready to purchase or who prefer a step by step longer-range piano plan with a solid entry digital.
-Rent the Roland HP702 for $59/month plus tax and delivery.
+Offers flexibility for folks not ready to purchase or who prefer a step-by-step longer-range piano plan with a solid entry digital.
 Up to 12 months of rent can be applied toward purchase.
-I have worked with several families who purchased their HP702 before the 1 year mark.
+I have worked with several families who purchased their HP702 before the 1-year mark.
 Credit approval is required, with arranged automatic deduction payments.
+See rental page.

 2) Digital Purchase

 Offers lower purchase price.
 Never needs to be tuned.
 Receive 100% of your purchase price as trade value towards any piano of double value for up to 5 years.
 Roland currently offers desirable interest-free financing for 12 months.
 Scholarship or value certificate option with school or teacher affiliate on a new digital purchase.
 My picks: HP702, HP704 for child/teen/adult.
 DP603 for teen/adult.
 HP704 offers outstanding value over time and is our best seller with state of the art touch and tone, 10-year manufacturer’s warranty parts + labor, and piano essentials kit.
 A student will not outgrow this model quickly.
 Prices range from low $2K to mid $3K exclusive of tax and delivery.